catherinepollard/futurenhs-platform/docs/architecture/decisions/0006-frontend-technology.md

 To speed up delivery and reduce maintenance burden we would like to reuse existing NHS frontend libraries.
 At this time there are two choices:

 - [NHS.UK frontend](https://github.com/nhsuk/nhsuk-frontend): The official NHS.UK UI components, built with [Nunjucks](https://mozilla.github.io/nunjucks/) templates, JavaScript and SCSS.
 The technology forces us to render sites on the server.
 Using progressive enhancement is relatively easy.
-However there is little out of the box developer tooling, which means we will have to pay an upfront cost of creating a development and build pipeline.
+However there is little "out of the box" developer tooling, which means we will have to pay an upfront cost of creating a development and build pipeline.
 - [NHS.UK React Components](https://github.com/NHSDigital/nhsuk-react-components): A port of the NHS.UK frontend to [React](https://reactjs.org/).
 Our team has existing knowledge in building websites using TypeScript and React.
 However React is a relatively large JavaScript library.
 We will have to take extra measures to ensure the website will run on all devices and will be accessible to all users.

 ## Decision